Marine-grade plywood is currently used for a variety of different boats all around the globe.

 Plus, it’s not readily available in some parts of the world – like if you are planning to buy and install it in rural areas.

-Fortunately, there are a few marine plywood alternatives in the market that are almost as durable lightweight, and will cost lower than a real marine plywood sheet.
+Fortunately, there are a few marine plywood alternatives in the market that are almost as durable and lightweight and will cost lower than a real marine plywood sheet.

 If high cost or unavailability is the issue for you, some of the marine plywood substitutes you may need to look at are: